neilramaswamy/structured-streaming/docs/guides/stateful/aggregation.md

     ![tumbling windows](/assets/tumbling_windows.png)

-- **Sliding windows**: Sliding windows are also _fixed-sized_, but windows can overlap if the duration of slide is smaller than the duration of window.
-For example, the window could be a duration of 15 minutes with a slide of 5 minutes.
+- **Sliding windows**: Sliding windows are also _fixed-sized_, but windows can overlap if the duration of the slide is smaller than the duration of window.
+For example, the window could be a duration of 10 minutes with a slide of 5 minutes.
 In this case an input can be bound to the multiple windows.
 Sliding uses the `window` function.
 See [Examples of aggregations with event-time window](#examples-of-aggregations-with-event-time-windows).

     ![sliding windows](/assets/sliding_windows.png)